EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 ---
 ## Lunar Warden Set (Usable by: Ranger or Insight 7+)

-Moonstone Pendant (T1)
+> **Moonstone Pendant (T1)**
-You learn the _dancing lights_ cantrip (appears as moonlight) and have advantage on saving throws against all effects caused by Eldritch Moons.
+> You learn the _dancing lights_ cantrip (appears as moonlight) and have advantage on saving throws against all effects caused by Eldritch Moons.
 Additionally, you gain magical darkvision out to a range of 60 feet.
 You can see in magical darkness.

-### Selenite Moon Conduit Focus (T1)
+> **Selenite Focus (T1)**

-Wisdom modifier or half Insight modifier times per long rest, you can channel a Moon Conduit from one of the Eldritch Moons:
+> Wisdom modifier or half Insight modifier times per long rest, you can channel a Moon Conduit from one of the Eldritch Moons.
+Your duality dices become d12 & d8.

-- **Blood Moon**: Next attack deals +2d6 necrotic damage
-- **Frost Moon**: Create difficult terrain in 20-foot radius for 1 minute
-- **Hunter's Moon**: Gain advantage on all attacks for 1 minute

-### Crown of Lunar Alignment (T2)
+> **Crown of Lunar Alignment (T2)**

-If you use a Moon Conduit that belongs to the moon currently looming over the world, your abilities become more powerful (double numeric effects).
+> If you use a Moon Conduit that belongs to the moon currently looming over the world, your abilities become more powerful.
 Your Moon Conduits recharge on a short rest.

-### Starlight Guidance Mantle (T2)
+> **Starlight Mantle (T2)**

-You gain resistance to radiant damage.
+> You gain resistance to radiant damage.
 If you already have resistance to that damage type, you gain resistance to your choice of cold or necrotic damage instead.
-Each time you use a Moon Conduit, you can teleport up to 30 feet to an unoccupied space you can see.
+Each time you use a Moon Conduit you can chose to make a duality roll.

+---
+---
+## Blade of Radiance Set (Usable by: Rogue or Cha 15+)

+> **Saint's Blessing (T1)**
+> You have a pool of Wisdom modifier Divine points that recharge on a short rest.
+You can spend a Divine point to use:
+> - **Armor of the Faithful**: reaction to deflect all attacks targeting you (Wis save negates)
+> - **Divine Inspiration**: Add 2x Wis mod. to a Religion, Insight or History check.
+> - **Rend the Blasphemous**: Bonus action melee attack with Wis mod. bonus to attack roll.

+> **Sanctified Steel (T1)**
+> You gain proficiency with martial weapons and medium armor.
+At the end of a long rest, you can perform a ritual on a melee weapon that deals piercing or slashing damage, sanctifying it.
+When in your hands, your sanctified blade has the finesse property and is considered silvered.
+In addition, each time you kill an aberration, beast, fiend, or undead with it you regain one Divine point.
+Each time you expend a Divine point you gain Wis mod. temporary hit points.

+> **Judgment Chain (T2)**
+> You gain an additional Divine point and the abilities:
+> - **Chains of Judgment**: on a hit deal Wis mod. radiant damage and impose retrained condition (Str save negates)
+> - **Erupting Blades**: on hit forgo sneak attack and deal half of that damage + Wis mod. radiant damage in a 20ft cone.
+(Dex save halves)

+> **Martyr's Memento (T2)**
+> When a creature damages you with an attack, you can use your reaction and expend one Divine point to make a melee weapon attack with your sanctified blade against the creature.
+If you hit, you gain a bonus to the damage equal to 2x Wis mod.

+---
+---
+## Shadow Set (Usable by: Rogue or Stealth 5+)

+**Shadowsmith's Tools (T1)**
+You gain proficiency with firearms, and you learn to make an umbral weapon by wreathing a rifle in shadows with a 1-hour ritual.
+Once bonded, you can't be disarmed of it unless incapacitated.
+If on the same plane, you can summon the rifle as a bonus action.
+Your umbral weapon doesn't require ammunition, doesn't make sound when fired, and does not have the barrel property

+**Nightwalker's Boots (T1)**
+When you are in darkness, you can use your bonus action to take the Hide action with advantage on the Stealth check and turn into a shadow for 1 minute or until you enter bright light.
+While in this form, you have advantage on Stealth checks, can move through spaces as narrow as 1 inch wide, have a climbing speed equal to your walking speed and are incapacitated.
+You can end the transformation early (no action required) on your turn.
+If you do so while in darkness, you can make am attack with your rifle (1d4 weapon die).

+Void-Touched Skin (T2)
+You can see normally in darkness and dim light, both magical and nonmagical, to a distance of 120 feet.
+You can maintain the transformation of your Shadow Movement for up to 1 hour.
+While in shadow form, you have resistance to all damage except radiant.

+### Eclipsed Soul's Umbral Mastery (T2)

+You have advantage on attacks made from darkness.
+Once per turn when you hit with your umbral weapon, you can teleport to an unoccupied space within 30 feet that is in darkness.
+Your umbral weapon deals an extra 1d6 necrotic damage to creatures in bright light.